eternal-flame-AD/fedi-emoji-tool/README.md

 #### Steps

 - Do a quick sanity test by running the `home-emojis` and `instances` commands to see if the tool can connect to the instance and fetch the emoji and federation data.
 - Run `fetch-remote-emojis` to fetch the remote emojis from the instances, this will generate a JSON file that describes the unique emojis and the instances that have them.
-It would look like this:
+It would look like this, it is designed to be as flat as possible to ease `jq`-based filtering and manual editing:

 ```json
 {